 - a) Damage to conventional assets.

 - b) Damage to renewables.

 - c) Civil liability.

 - d) Environmental risks (EIL).

 - e) Nuclear risk.

 - f) Cyber risks.

-- g) Directors' and officers' liability.
+- g) Liability of directors and members of the management team.

 The policy states that the optimal scope and levels of risk retention should be based on the objective of optimising the total cost of the risk.